Carbon (API): Cocoa and Carbon

 In order to offer a real and well supported upgrade path for existing Mac OS code bases, Apple introduced the Carbon system.
 Carbon consists of many libraries and functions that offer a Mac-like API, but running on top of the underlying Unix-like OS, rather than a copy of the Mac OS running in emulation.
 The Carbon libraries are extensively cleaned up, modernized and better "protected".
 While the Mac OS was filled with APIs that shared memory to pass data, under Carbon all such access was re-implemented using accessor subroutines on opaque data types.
 This allowed Carbon to support true multitasking and memory protection, features Mac developers had been requesting for a decade.
 Other changes from the pre-existing API removed features which were conceptually incompatible with Mac OS X, or simply obsolete.
 For example, applications could no longer install interrupt handlers or device drivers.

 In order to support Carbon, the entire Rhapsody model changed.
 Whereas Rhapsody would effectively be OpenStep with an emulator, under the new system both the OpenStep and Carbon API would, where possible, share common code.
 To do this, many of the useful bits of code from the lower-levels of the OpenStep system, written in Objective-C and known as Foundation, were re-implemented in pure C. This code became known as Core Foundation, or CF for short.
 A version of the Yellow Box ported to call CF became the new Cocoa API, and the Mac-like calls of Carbon also called the same functions.
 Under the new system, Carbon and Cocoa were peers.
 This conversion would normally have slowed the performance of Cocoa as the object methods called into the underlying C libraries, but Apple used a technique they called toll-free bridging to reduce this impact.

-As part of this conversion, Apple also ported the graphics engine from the licence-encumbered Display PostScript to the licence-free Quartz (which has been called "Display PDF").
-Quartz provided native calls that could be used from either Carbon or Cocoa, as well as offering Java 2D-like interfaces as well.
+As part of this conversion, Apple wrote a new window server and graphics engine from scratch to replace the licence-encumbered Display PostScript: the Quartz (which has been called "Display PDF").
+Quartz provided C API calls that could be used from either Carbon or Cocoa.
 The underlying operating system itself was further isolated and released as Darwin.